Does Kratom Interact With St. John’s Wort?

 What is Kratom?

 Kratom is the common name for the Mitragyna speciosa plant.
-It’s a tropical evergreen tree native to Southeast Asia.
-It is known for having a vast number of psychoactive benefits.
+It’s a tropical evergreen tree native to Southeast Asia, namely Vietnam, Thailand, and Indonesia.
+It is known for having many health benefits —people have used it for centuries as a traditional medicine to combat fatigue and pain.

-The kratom community in the United States is growing fast as thousands of people are discovering kratom’s benefits and abandoning their traditional pharmacological medications for it.
+The kratom community in the United States is growing fast as thousands of people are discovering kratom’s benefits and the multiple ways to take kratom.

 However, since kratom is currently an unregulated substance in the US and there’s a lot of research still to be done.